Gurgaon lab technician recalls 'uncertain' days and frantic pace of work during COVID lockdown | Health

 In this tough period, while performing his duty he faced rudeness from a few people, but he says the ''positive spirit to serve humanity'' overpowered the ''negative episodes''.

-Saha claimed that in the first couple of months he worked ''alone'' as a lab technician, and on an average daily collected samples ranging from 50-60 to sometimes 300 in a day.

-''I used to sleep in the car or used to take some rest during day time.
-The routine used to be so frantic, I would literally run from house to house or society to society after a positive case of Covid would get reported.
-And, then I had to ferry the samples to designated labs in good time,'' he said.

-Saha, who hails from Malda district, said he had to ferry samples kept in iceboxes to any of the three designated testing centres in Haryana, whichever would be the nearest.
+Saha said he had to ferry samples kept in ice boxes to any of the three designated testing centres in Haryana, whichever would be the nearest.

 The first case of COVID-19 in Delhi was reported on March 1 when a businessman from east Delhi who had returned from Italy tested positive for the new virus that had left the world puzzled and in a grip of extreme fear.